2011 Madrilenian regional election

-The 2011 Madrilenian regional election was held on Sunday, 22 May 2011, to elect the 9th Assembly of the Community of Madrid.
+A regional election was held in the Community of Madrid on Sunday, 22 May 2011, to elect the 9th Assembly of the autonomous community.
 All 129 seats in the Assembly were up for election.
-The election was held simultaneously with regional elections in twelve other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.

 The election was won by the People's Party (PP), which had formed the regional government since the 1995 election.
 Overall, the PP under incumbent President Esperanza Aguirre won 72 seats, although the party's overall vote share decreased.
 In contrast, the Spanish Socialist Workers' Party (PSOE) under former Mayor of Parla Tomás Gómez had their worst result in terms of votes and seats up until that date.
 The third largest party, United Left (IU), polled their highest share of the vote since 1995, whereas Union, Progress and Democracy (UPyD), a party formed after the 2007 election, surpassed the 5% threshold and entered the Assembly for the first time.